gaverhae/naughtmq/README.md

 # naughtmq

 NaughtMQ is a zero-config, zero-hassle way to use ZeroMQ with the JVM on the three major platforms (Linux, OS X, Windows).
+It currently bundles ZeroMQ 3.2.4 and jzmq 2.2.2.

 ## Disclaimer